jianwu21/weed-recognization/README.md

 ### Color normalization

 Since our pictures are taken from different weather and different angle.
-So the light may have some influence in the CNN training.
-It will smart to preprocess pictures before the training,
+So the light may have significant influence in the images for training and test.
+Converting it from RGB space to HSV space is a good idea for the origin images to be normalized.
+Because [HSV/HSL](https://en.wikipedia.org/wiki/HSL_and_HSV)(Hue, Saturation, Value/Lightness) space can express the relationship with light directly.

+For the **Color Normaliztion**, I don't think it is neccesary to normalize H, S, V. We just want to decrease the influence of light.
+So may we should use the average of L for every pixel.
+Or just use the H and S for training.

 ### Image normalization